Danlobaton/CHARLOTTE_DB_SDK/README.rst

 ****************
 Charlotte_DB SDK
 ****************
-An easy-to-use lighting fast SDK for a lighting fast database.
+An easy-to-use lighting fast SDK for a lighting fast DB.

 Visit the repo's Wiki here for the documentation `here <https://github.com/Danlobaton/Charlotte_DB_SDK/wiki>`_